boostkpi/boostkpi.github.io/_posts/2021-08-23-why-boostkpi.md

 beforetoc: "Detect anomalies with root causes.
 Across all subsets of your data."
 toc: true
 ---
->BoostKPI does the heavy lifting job, so you and your team can be rest assured that any business opportunity in your KPIs don’t go unnoticed.
+>BoostKPI does the heavy lifting, so you and your team can be rest assured that any business opportunity in your KPIs don’t go unnoticed.

 Businesses today collect their KPIs across multiple dimensions.
 A worldwide eCommerce business, for example, may measure daily revenue (KPI) across countries, states, channels (iOS/Android/Web), device hardwares, and payment processors.
 To guide decisions, they want to detect KPI anomalies in any subset of data -- changes that are both statistically significant and meaningful.
 Detecting such anomalies (and the accompanying root-causes) is currently expensive and highly manual, relying on skilled data analysts slicing & dicing through millions of possible combinations, arising from the cross product of unique values of each dimension.
 With a limited supply of such analysts, businesses often miss detecting anomalies or detect them too-late.